LukasCollishawM/hard-edging/README.md

 If you really must store private data, the server will reluctantly handle it.
 Otherwise, Hard-Edging keeps everything in the mesh, where it belongs.

+### Gratitude is automatic

+When a peer serves you an asset—when they "edge" you—Hard-Edging automatically sends a thank-you message.
+The Mesh Inspector tracks peer credits: who served you what, how many bytes, and when.
+It's a small gesture, but in a world where bandwidth is currency, acknowledging your benefactors feels like the right thing to do.
+Every peer who shares gets a timestamp, a byte count, and the satisfaction of knowing their contribution was noticed.

 ## Features

 - Automatic peer discovery and mesh formation